 I started rattling off Joe’s football stats, how he changed his last name’s pronunciation so it rhymed with “Heisman,” and other background details.
 Somewhere in there I gushed my reply to Wendy’s offer: “Yes!”

 “Sounds like this is a good fit for you,” she understated with amusement.

 I did some research, prepared about a dozen questions and, on May 20, enjoyed a 23-minute interview with Joe.
-I anticipated a bright, thoughtful, colorful encounter, and Joe was even more classy and insightful than I’d imagined he would be.
+I anticipated a bright, thoughtful, colorful encounter.
+Turns out, Joe was even more classy and insightful than I’d imagined he would be.

-I typed up a long version of the Q & A for the REALTOR website, and below you can see the shorter version that appeared in print:
+I typed up a long version of the Q & A for the REALTOR website, and (above, right) you can see the shorter version that appeared in print.